 Any excessive access request may be subject to a fee to meet our costs in providing you with details of the information we hold about you.

-Please note that if you select the unsubscribe all link this will not affect CIWM’s obligation (legitimate interest, legal and contractual obligations) to send the key member benefit communications and other administrative communications to members and customers.
+Please note that, if you unsubscribe from CIWM Group communications, this will not affect CIWM’s obligation (legitimate interest, legal and contractual obligations) to send the key member benefit communications and other administrative communications to members and customers.

-If you wish to raise a complaint on how we have handled your personal data, you can contact our Data Controller on the above address or e-mail firstname.lastname@example.org, who will investigate the matter.
-If you are not satisfied with our response or believe we are not processing your personal data in accordance with the law you can complain to the Information Commissioner’s Office (ICO) https://ico.org.uk
+If you wish to raise a complaint on how we have handled your personal data, you can contact our Data Controller at firstname.lastname@example.org who will investigate the matter.
+If you are not satisfied with our response or believe we are not processing your personal data in accordance with the law, you can make a formal complaint to the Information Commissioner’s Office (ICO) at https://ico.org.uk.